KSB2003/LabReport1/index.md

 **Part 2: Remotely connecting**
-Step 1: In order to remotely coonect to the server you must first be able to change your password for your UCSD account, you can do this via tis [link](https://sdacs.ucsd.edu/~icc/index.php).
+Step 1: In order to remotely coonect to the server you must first be able to change your password for your UCSD account, you can do this via this [link](https://sdacs.ucsd.edu/~icc/index.php).
 It will look as follows:
 <img width="869" alt="Screen Shot 2022-04-06 at 10 45 56 PM" src="https://user-images.githubusercontent.com/65454241/162128846-4452dc50-5626-470f-be9a-33d16e291c2a.png">